mnottheone/Accgyro/README.md

 # Accgyro
-An android app to tell Phone orientation
+An android app which stores your phone orientation in a database.
+Mobile motion sensors had been used to calculate phone orientation.
-I will wirte it later, too tired now
+This app can serve as base for other application using motion sensors of your phone.